An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Introduction

 To answer these questions, we conducted an experiment with 60 students aged 15-18 in the US, who were asked to learn a textbook chapter using a PDF reader or \textit{Learn Your Way}.
 We then examined learning outcomes, in addition to quantitative metrics of user sentiment and qualitative feedback about their learning experience.

-The results of the experiment suggest that AI-powered content transformations can facilitate positive learning outcomes and provide students with more engaging learning experiences compared to learning via traditional textbook chapters.
-We also demonstrate the role of timely feedback (as opposed to solutions) in equipping learners with knowledge and skills for self efficacy and academic independence.
+The results of the experiment suggest that AI-powered interactive learning platforms that incorporate content transformations and assessments, can facilitate positive learning outcomes and provide students with more engaging learning experiences compared to learning via traditional textbook chapters.
+We also demonstrate the positive role of timely feedback (as opposed to solutions) in equipping learners with knowledge and skills for self efficacy and academic independence.